 - 2a Stop all Remote Loader instances.

 - 2b Close Remote Loader console.

 - 2c Stop all drivers.

 - 2d Stop the Identity Vault.

 - 3 (Conditional) If you are performing an interactive update, perform the following steps:

 - 3a Navigate to the <ISO mounted location>\IdentityManagerServer directory.

 - 3b Run install.exe file.

-3c Select the component that you want to update from the list and click Next.
+- 3c Select the component that you want to update from the list and click Next.

 To update the Identity Manager Engine, select Identity Manager Engine.

 To update the 32-bit Remote Loader, select 32-Bit Remote Loader Service.

 To update the 64-bit Remote Loader, select 64-Bit Remote Loader Service.

 To update the .NET Remote Loader, select .NET Remote Loader Service.

 To update the Fanout Agent, select Fanout Agent.
-To update the iManager, select iManager.

-- 3d In the Pre-Installation Summary page click Install. - 4 (Conditional) If you are performing a silent update, perform the following steps: - 4a Navigate to the <ISO mounted location>\IdentityManagerServer\responsefile directory. - 4b Copy the install.properties file to a different location. - 4c Edit the install.properties file and set the value of the components as appropriate.
+- 3d In the Pre-Installation Summary page click Install. - 4 (Conditional) If you are performing a silent update, perform the following steps: - 4a Navigate to the <ISO mounted location>\IdentityManagerServer\response-file directory. - 4b Copy the install.properties file to a different location. - 4c Edit the install.properties file and set the value of the components as appropriate.